cc-archive/cchost/cchost_lib/TAGS-README.txt

         the code in cc-tags-recalc.php (see the $subtypes variable).
 There are plans to make these admin editable.

+        Tag pairs do not currently show up in any ccHost interface, however they are exposed via the Query API as discussed below.

     Global counts vs. Tag Pair counts